Early Years Initial Teacher Training GradCert

 If you're a recent graduate with less experience, you'll start your career in a role as an early years teacher in private nurseries, preschools or children's centres, working with children and their families.

-Other options include postgraduate studies, including PGCE Primary with QTS.
+Other options include postgraduate studies, including PGCE Primary with Qualified Teacher Status (QTS).

-Each unit on this course is worth a certain number of units.
-You'll study 3 units, each worth 20 credits, for a total of 60 credits.
+Each module on this course is worth a certain number of credits.
+You'll study 3 modules, each worth 20 credits, for a total of 60 credits.

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.